-I participated in an NSF Research Experiences for Undergraduates program.
+I participated in an NSF Research Experiences for Undergraduates (REU) program.
 Do I need to take this training?

 Yes, you must complete RCRS training.
-There are special workshops offered in the summer for REU students, or you may complete any one of the four workshops during the Fall and Winter terms
+There are special workshops offered in the summer for REU students, or you may complete any one of the four workshops during the Fall and Winter terms.

 I attended the RCRS workshops last year.
 Do I need to attend again?

 RCRS training only needs to be completed once at each stage of your academic career (ie., Master’s, Ph.D., postdoctoral research fellow), not annually.